finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the portfolio
+    String scope = "scope_example"; // String | The scope of the portfolio to delete properties from.
-    String code = "code_example"; // String | Code for the portfolio
+    String code = "code_example"; // String | The code of the portfolio to delete properties from.
+Together with the scope this uniquely              identifies the portfolio.
-    List<String> portfolioPropertyKeys = Arrays.asList(); // List<String> | The keys of the properties to be deleted.
+    List<String> portfolioPropertyKeys = Arrays.asList(); // List<String> | The property keys of the properties to delete.
+These take the format              {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\".
+Each property must be from the \"Portfolio\" domain.
-    String effectiveAt = "effectiveAt_example"; // String | Optional.
-The effective date of the deletion try {
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to delete the properties.
+Defaults to the current LUSID system datetime if not specified. try {
       DeletedEntityResponse result = apiInstance.deletePortfolioProperties(scope, code, portfolioPropertyKeys, effectiveAt);
       System.out.println(result);